Guyana-Venezuela economic cooperation (1985-1992)

 Prime Minister Desmond Hoyte succeeded to the presidency of Guyana after the death of President Forbes Burnham on 6 August 1985.
 Almost immediately, he placed attention on relations with Venezuela and the territorial controversy.
 While in New York to address the UN General Assembly, he met on 4 October 1985 with UN Secretary General Perez de Cuellar who expressed satisfaction with the cooperation he was receiving from both Guyana and Venezuela in his attempt to find a solution to the controversy.
 The Secretary General brought Hoyte up to date with some of the developments so far, including the visits of his representative, Under Secretary General Diego Cordovez, to both countries earlier in the year.
 He also pointed out that there was need for patience and that solutions would not occur overnight, for there were many interests to be contacted and that great thought had to be put into trying to fashion the modalities for achieving the objectives Guyana and Venezuela had given him.

+Shortly after this meeting, the De Cuellar mooted the idea of forming a contact group with representatives from Guyana and Venezuela and three other countries charged with the responsibility of reaching a final border settlement.
+However, this idea was not followed up apparently because it did not win support from the two principal parties.
 At home in Guyana, the opposition political parties urged Hoyte to democratise the country's political system by implementing laws to allow for free and fair elections.
 However, he refused to bow to these demands, and on 9 December 1985, in general elections condemned internationally as totally fraudulent, Hoyte and the PNC were returned to power with nearly 74 percent of the "votes".

 Economic assistance from Venezuela